(Updated June 2026)

 With Johnny Huynh

-We study the enrollment and equity effects of a unique college admissions policy: a preference in admissions for students applying from local high schools.
+Abstract: We study the enrollment and equity effects of a unique college admissions policy: a preference in admissions for students applying from local high schools.
 In the mid-2000s, 18 California State University (CSU) campuses were mandated to prioritize applicants from local high schools; however, only nine campuses offered a meaningful local preference in practice, which we call “adherent” campuses.
 We estimate the effects of exposure to a local admissions preference using a difference-in-differences design that interacts an indicator for being local to an adherent campus with an indicator for being pre or post policy implementation.
 Our results show that the policy induced students to enroll at their local campuses, without evidence of crowd-out from other public four-year colleges in California.
 Effects are only found for students from high schools with a high share of underrepresented minority (URM) students.
 As a result, the formally race-blind local preference policy nearly eliminates the pre-existing gap in enrollment at California public four-year colleges between students from high and low URM share high schools.

 The Long-run Effects of Growing Up in a High-crime Neighborhood